 Integration with these modules allows users to send results gathered from Hadoop to other systems.
 It promotes interoperability and flexibility as well as communication both within an organization and between organizations.

 Integration with Hadoop

 Hopefully now you have an understanding of what comes in most Big Data analytics tools and which of these big data features your business needs to focus on.
-Make sure to check out our comprehensive comparison matrix to find out how the best Big Data analytics systems stack up for these requirements.
+Make sure to check out our comprehensive comparison matrix to find out how the best systems stack up for these data analytics requirements.

 Did we miss any important big data features and requirements?
-Was this list helpful?
+Was this list of big data analytics capabilities helpful?
 Let us know your thoughts in the comments.